nathancarter/how2data/database/tasks/How to graph mathematical sequences/description.md

 Cartesian coordinate system.
 The result will not look like a curve, because a sequence is separate points instead of a smooth curve.

+Related tasks:

+ * How to graph mathematical functions
+ * How to define a mathematical sequence